-When the annual budget is adopted by Council for the current year, Council passes a rating Bylaw.
-This Bylaw sets a levy rate for every taxable parcel of land, as defined on the BC Assessment Roll.
+When the annual budget is adopted by Council for the current year, Council passes a Tax Rate Bylaw.
+This Bylaw sets a levy rate for each class as defined on the BC Assessment Roll.
 This levy must be sufficient to raise revenue to pay all debts and obligations of the District falling due within the year.
-This rate applies to each $1,000 of net taxable value by property class.
+This rate applies to each $1,000 of taxable value of land and improvements.
 This rate is referred to as the General Tax Levy.

 The District of Mission is not the only authourity that taxes properties in the district.
 Six other taxing authourities derive a portion of their annual revenue from the property base:

-The District of Mission has no or little control over these other taxing authorities’ levies nor the way they are distributed to properties in the district.
-However, to reduce the administrative cost of billing and collecting these other property taxes, the District of Mission includes these levies on the tax bill sent to property owners each year.
+The District of Mission has no or little control over these other taxing authorities’ levies.
+However, to reduce the administrative cost of billing and collecting these other property taxes, the District of Mission includes these levies on the tax notice sent to property owners each year.
 Tax rates and levies from previous years can be found here.

-The assessed values of a property are determined by BC Assessment.
-BC Assessment is an independent agency created by the Provincial Government for the purpose of valuing properties for taxation purposes.
+The assessed value of a property and improvements are determined by BC Assessment.
+BC Assessment is an independent agency created by the Provincial Government for the purpose of valuing all properties in BC for taxation purposes.

-If property taxes are due and you do not know your balance owing, you may call us at 604-820-3717 to get your balance outstanding.
-This balance along with your 9 digit folio (Roll) number will enable you to pay via online banking.
+If property taxes are due and you do not know your balance owing, you may call us at 604-820-3717 to get your outstanding balance.
+This balance, along with your 9 digit folio (Roll) number will enable you to pay via online banking.
+Please pay early as some transactions will be processed the following business day and could make the payment late.
 Your financial institution may not accept payment of taxes for your new property if you are unable to provide them with the stub from your tax notice.
-If so, see ways to pay for further methonds of payment accepted by the District of Mission.
+If so, see ways to pay for further methods of payment accepted by the District of Mission.
 Payments may also be mailed to the District of Mission, however, if the payment is not received by the District by the due date, a 10% penalty will be applied to any outstanding balance.
-Ensure that your folio number is written on your cheque.
+Please ensure that your folio number is written on your cheque.
 The mailing address is listed at the top of this page.